MelanieJaneBond/Chores-Board-Capstone/README.md

 * You will need to register a new user in order to begin building your chores; type a name and password and hit "Register"
 * After you have Registered, you will be taken to the main page where you can create Notecards that represent Chores you'd like to get done.
 * Each Chore you create can be edited, re-saved, set as "Finished" and viewed in the "Completed Chores" page where you can see what you've done and you can delete notecards you do not want to keep any more.
-* When you're done for the day, hit the "Logout" link in the NavBar and you will be able to log back in the next time you access the app.
+* When you're done creating and finishing chores for the day, hit the "Logout" link in the NavBar and you will be able to log back in the next time you access the app.

 ### We hope you enjoy The Chores Board!